+You might feel a bit sore and uncomfortable the next day, but this rarely lasts for longer than a week.
 You will have a watery discharge from your vagina for about three weeks after the operation, but you might not have any bleeding.